lanacleto/dsa-implementations-ts/README.md

-# TypeScript Algorithm Studies
+# DSA Implementations in TypeScript

-A collection of algorithm and data structure implementations using TypeScript, created for learning and practice purposes.
+A collection of **Data Structures and Algorithms (DSA)** implementations using TypeScript, created for learning and practice purposes.
+Data Structures and Algorithms are fundamental building blocks in computer science, crucial for efficient problem-solving and software development.

 ## 🌱 Motivation

-The main goal of this repository is to deepen my understanding of fundamental algorithms and data structures, improve my problem-solving skills, and maintain an organized record of my learning progress.
+The main goal of this repository is to deepen my understanding of fundamental concepts in DSA, improve my problem-solving skills, and maintain an organized record of my learning progress.

 ## 📂 Repository Structure

-This repository is organized by algorithm.
-Each algorithm resides in its own directory, named descriptively (e.g., `binary-search`).
+This repository is organized by concept (algorithm or data structure).
+Each one resides in its own directory, named descriptively (e.g., `binary-search`, `linked-list`).
 Inside each directory, you will typically find:

-* `index.ts`: The TypeScript implementation of the specific algorithm.
+* `index.ts`: The TypeScript implementation of the specific concept.
-* `README.md`: A dedicated file explaining the algorithm, its time and space complexity (Big O notation), usage examples, or personal notes.
+* `README.md`: A dedicated file explaining the concept, its time and space complexity (Big O notation), usage examples, or personal notes.

 ## ✨ Technologies Used